michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 # Database schema changes with Spring Boot and Hibernate

+## Target audience
+This article has been written for people who have at least basic understanding of the Java/Spring/Spring Boot/Hibernate ecosystem.

 ## Let's refactor!!!!

 When writing applications, we tend to promote practices such as [TDD](https://en.wikipedia.org/wiki/Test-driven_development) that allow us to be confident when refactoring our code.